top of page

 In The Media

-I am proud to have a regular column with Psychology Today (USA) titled "Thinking About Becoming a Psychologist?"
-This column is dedicated to supporting early-career psychologists with insights and advice on navigating their journey in the profession.
-Below are three of my most popular articles—be sure to check them out.
+I also write a regular column for Psychology Today (USA) titled “Thinking About Becoming a Psychologist?” — a series dedicated to supporting early-career psychologists with insights and advice on navigating their journey in the profession.

 Happy Women